-- L.5 In a Defined Contribution scheme case the following information is likely to be important:

-- (i) Current CE and date of CE

-- (ii) Market Value Adjustment (MVA) / allowance for bonus and how this might change in future (e.g. date when no MVA can apply)

-- (iii) Penalties for withdrawal

-- (iv) Contributions made

-- (v) All inward and outward transactions

-- (vi) For unit linked cases, history of unit prices at key dates

-- (vii) Defined benefit for Retirement Annuity Contract

-- (viii) Guaranteed Annuities Rates or other Guarantees

-- (ix) GMPs for s32 contracts

-- (x) Fees for Pension Sharing and whether these can be taken from the pension rights

-- (xi) Any Additional Voluntary

-Contribution (AVC) scheme

-and, if so, whether there is a

-requirement for the AVC to

-be shared identically to main

-scheme
+- · pensionable salaries at significant dates; - · accrual rates throughout service; - any AVC scheme and, if so, whether there is a requirement for the AVC to be shared identically to main scheme; - whether the scheme requires evidence of health and/or is likely to re-assess the health of either annuitant in recalculating the CE in accordance with regulations. - L.5 In a Defined Contribution scheme case the following information is likely to be important: - · current CE and date of CE; - Market Value Reduction (MVR) / allowance for bonus and how this might change in future (e.g. date when no MVR can apply); - · penalties for withdrawal; - · contributions made; - · all inward and outward transactions; - for unit linked cases, history of unit prices at key dates: - · defined benefit for Retirement Annuity Contract; - Guaranteed Annuities Rates or other Guarantees; - GMPs for s32 contracts; - fees for pension sharing and whether these can be taken from the pension rights; - any Additional Voluntary Contribution (AVC) scheme and, if so, whether there is a requirement for the AVC to be shared identically to main scheme;

-- (xii) Details of any transfers into the plan including contribution history and the beginning and end of any pensionable service to which the transfer value relates.

-- L.6 If there is an annuity in payment the following information is likely to be important: - (i) Confirmation whether it is a pension annuity or a Purchased Life Annuity (PLA) - (ii) Any rate of pension increase to the annuity - (iii) Whether there is a second annuitant - (iv) Whether the second annuitant would remain following a divorce - (v) Whether, and if so on what terms, the annuity choice is reversible, or whether the annuity provider insists on some or all of the annuity being reconstituted following a PSO - (vi) Whether the annuity contains any unusual features (for example, With Profits) - (vii) Whether the annuity provider requires evidence of health and/or is likely to re-assess the health of either annuitant in recalculating the CE in accordance with regulations. - L.7 Although in specific cases it might be important and justifiable, a PODE will not ordinarily be expected to conduct an overall review of the scheme rules or of the funding position of the scheme.
+- details of any transfers into the plan including contribution history and the beginning and end of any pensionable service to which the transfer value relates. - L.6 If there is an annuity in payment the following information is likely to be important: - confirmation whether it is a pension annuity or a Purchased Life Annuity (PLA); - · any rate of pension increase to the annuity; - · whether there is a second annuitant; - whether the second annuitant would remain following a divorce; - whether, and if so on what terms, the annuity choice is reversible, or whether the annuity provider insists on some or all of the annuity being reconstituted following a PSO; - whether the annuity contains any unusual features (e.g. With Profits); - whether the annuity provider requires evidence of health and/or is likely to re-assess the health of either annuitant in recalculating the CE in accordance with regulations. - L.7 Although in specific cases it might be important and justifiable, a PODE will not ordinarily be expected to conduct an overall review of the scheme rules or of the funding position of the scheme.